-One of the most serious of all injuries is an injury to the brain.
+One of the most serious of all injuries that we as attorneys see in our practice is an injury to the brain.
 Often referred to as the "invisible injury", brain injuries are often overlooked by medical professionals, paramedics and even victims.
 Many times a brain injury does not cause visible symptoms until weeks, months or years after an injury or accident has occurred.

 Some secondary types of brain injury stemming from non-neurological structure injuries can also be devastating to victims and their families.

 Edema: An edema refers to the swelling of the brain that can lead to pressure building up and preventing blood and oxygen from entering the brain.

 Hematoma: Hematoma is the collection of blood due to tissue injury or tearing of a blood vessel.
 Bleeding in the brain after trauma can occur after being released from the emergency room.

 Hydrocephalus and hygroma: Hydrocephalus and hygroma are characterized by a collection of fluid in and around the brain.

 When you are involved in an accident, it may be very hard for even medical professionals to determine whether or not a brain injury has occurred.
 The following is a list of common signs of an injury to the brain:

 - Loss of consciousness - You lose consciousness to any degree from being dazed for a few seconds to slipping into a coma.

 - Post-traumatic amnesia - You experience memory loss of events prior to and following the incident.